-All control elements are located near the diskette drive.
-They serve to:
+The control elements serve to:

 - Restart the system.

 - Load new application software.

 - Load a new license file.

 - Load new system configuration data.

 - Load new application configuration data.

 - Execute system adjustments.

 - Determine, if the operating system and the application could be started correctly.

 - Control basic system functions.

 - Inquire system status information.

 - Execute system tests.